Using the Compliance Management Module

 Finally, we recommend that you create controls for the requirements in your scope.
 You can either create controls individually or create controls in bulk by importing a CSV file.
 For more information, see our How to Create Controls for Scoped Requirements article.

-After you create controls, you can create tasks and task schedules for the controls.
+After you create controls, you can create tasks for the controls.
 Then, you can assign the tasks to your users so that they can submit evidence for the tasks.
-To learn how to create tasks and task schedules, see our How to Work with Tasks and Task Schedules for Controls article.
+To learn how to create tasks, see our How to Work with Tasks for Controls article.